haymant/aggo/doc/VSCodeCustomEditor.md

 - Detect the active theme with the `onDidChangeActiveColorTheme` listener in the extension and forward theme toggles to the webview.
 - Apply theme classes on the `<html>`, `<body>`, and webview root container elements to avoid FOUC (flash of unstyled content).
-- For third-party libraries that rely on CSS variables (like `jsonjoy-builder`), prefer overriding theme variables in your own global stylesheet so the library picks up the correct values.
+- For third-party libraries that rely on CSS variables (like `aggo-schema-editor`), prefer overriding theme variables in your own global stylesheet so the library picks up the correct values.

 Key points:
 - Use the extension host to determine `isDev` and the initial theme, then inject that into the HTML when creating the webview to prevent a flash of the wrong theme.